Expat blogger Samantha Milner shares some tips on how you can look for rentals in the Algarve.

 When we decided to look into rentals in the Algarve, we viewed all the popular areas one by one until we had a shortlist of places where we would like to live.

-We fell in love with Silves as soon as we saw it and knew it would be a great place to settle down and to send our son to school.
+We fell in love with Silves as soon as we saw it; we knew it would be a great place to settle down and to send our son to school.

 Silves is very much a Portuguese area with a lovely castle, a pretty river, and not to mention the best Pri Pri Chicken in the Algarve.

-It gives you the best of two worlds because you have the beautiful countryside with the variety of two bedroom cottages to rent.
+It gives you the best of two worlds; you have the beautiful countryside with the variety of two bedroom cottages to rent.
 Alternatively, right in the centre of the town you have a large variety of apartments to rent that are very close to all the local amenities.

 What you need to understand about the Algarve is that all areas are completely different.
 That is why you need to do your homework prior to choosing a rental property.
 Once you have decided on your local area, you need to start viewing rental properties.